Hameed556/Healthlang-ai-mvp/README.md

 The system is **fully functional** and ready for integration!
 Start by:

-1. Setting up your API keys in `.env`
+1. Setting up your API keys in `.env` (XAI/Groq) and confirming `MCP_BASE_URL`
-2. Running the application with `python -m uvicorn app.main:app --host 127.0.0.1 --port 8000`
+2. Running the application with `python -m uvicorn app.main:app --host 127.0.0.1 --port 8000` (or `--port 8001` if 8000 is busy on Windows)
 3. Testing the API at http://localhost:8000/docs
-4. Exploring the comprehensive API documentation
+4. Using the chat endpoint `/api/v1/query` with English inputs and reading English responses
+5. Keeping translate endpoints for future voice features (no changes needed now)

 The HealthLang AI MVP provides a robust foundation for bilingual medical AI applications with production-ready features and comprehensive error handling! 🎉